On the Density arising from the Domain of Attraction between Sum and Supremum: the $\alpha$-Sun operator

 The study of density solutions to a variant of \eqref{integral_eqn}, specialised to $ \alpha=1 $ but possessing an additional parameter $ m \in\N $, was initiated in \cite{Sch_1987}, then pursued in \cite{Pak_2014} and most recently by \cite{JSW_2018}.
 This distinct integral equation takes the form

 and the corresponding random variables are called "generalized stable" and our case includes the classical stable case $m = 1$.
+Solutions of \eqref{integral_eqn_modified} in the special case of $ m=1-\gamma $ were found by von Wolfersdorf \cite{vWol_2007} (see also Theorem 7.2.23, pg.
+265 of \cite{Brunner_2017}).
 Such random variables are of interest in the case $m = 2$, $ \gamma \in (0, 1)$ which is especially investigated in Section 3 of \cite{Sch_1987} and Section 7 of \cite{Pak_2014}, because of its relevance to particle transport on a one-dimensional lattice.
-The first work \cite{Sch_1987} identifies the solutions in terms of Fox $H$-functions and shows that for all $m \in \N$, $\gamma \in (1-m,1)$ there exists a density solution to \eqref{integral_eqn_modified} having a convergent power series representation at infinity and a Fr{\'e}chet-like behaviour at zero.
+The first work \cite{Sch_1987} identifies the solutions in terms of Fox $H$-functions and shows that for all $m \in \N$, $\gamma \in (1-m,1)$ there exists a density solution to \eqref{integral_eqn_modified} having a convergent power series representation at $ x=\infty $ and a Fr{\'e}chet-like behaviour at $ x=0 $.
 The second work \cite{Pak_2014} considers invariance under length-biasing and shows that for all $m \in \N$, $\gamma \in (1-m,1)$ there exists a unique density solution to \eqref{integral_eqn_modified}, whose corresponding random variable can be represented in the case $\gamma \in (1-m,2-m)$ as a finite independent product involving the Gamma and positive stable random variables.